polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ### Metadata descriptor

-Values for metadata shortening protocol version, `ExtrinsicMetadata`, SCALE-encoded `spec_version` and `spec_name` Strings, SCALE-encoded base58 prefix, SCALE-encoded decimals value, SCALE-encoded token unit String, should be prepared and combined as metadata descriptor.
+Values for metadata shortening protocol version, `ExtrinsicMetadata`, SCALE-encoded `spec_version` and `spec_name` Strings, `u16` base58 prefix, `u8` decimals value, SCALE-encoded token unit String, should be prepared and combined as metadata descriptor.

 ### Metadata modularization

 1. Types registry is stripped from `docs` fields.
 2. Types records are separated into chunks, with enum variants being individual chunks differing by variant index; each chunk consisting of `id` (same as in full metadata registry) and SCALE-encoded 'Type' description (reduced to 1-variant enum for enum variants).
+Enums with 0 variants are treated as regular types.
 3. Chunks are sorted by `id` in accending order; chunks with same `id` are sorted by enum vainant index in accending order.

 ### Merging protocol